Enterprise and social impact

 About this theme

 This theme covers topics relating to enterprise as a positive force for social good.
-It is one of our recent annual themes for Fellowships and was developed in partnership with The Rank Foundation in 2017-2020.
+Many Fellows have undertaken projects addressing this over the years including as part of our recent programme of Fellowships developed in partnership with The Rank Foundation in 2017-2020.
 Partnership stories

 Social enterprise founder Roger Warnock (CF 2013) has been supporting the first round of projects developed through YouthUX, the initiative he is piloting with support from one of our Covid-19 Action Fund grants.